 Painters require multiple ladder configurations to get the job done.
 The best ladder for painting is one that has a wide platform to give your feet a break.
 For painting standard 8-foot ceiling rooms, a work platform is easy to carry, set up, and adjust the height.
-With roughly 3 feet of height, it can let you reach all the way to the ceiling to get those corners.
+With roughly 3 feet of height, it can let you reach all the way to the ceiling to get to those corners.

 There’s also an A-frame ladder and you’ll likely need a couple of different heights to cover the various types of rooms you paint in.
 Look for a platform or podium ladder to give you the reach of an A-frame with a more foot-friendly standing area.

 When it’s time to hit the exterior, the best ladder for painting a 2-story house is an extension ladder.
 While a bucket lift is ideal, not everyone has access to them and sometimes the job isn’t big enough to justify renting one.
 Whether it’s on the ground or a section of the first-floor roof, look for an extension ladder, such as the Little Giant SumoStance, with adjustable feet to deal with any uneven surface where you need to set up.